Our furniture is Eco-friendly, we only use timber from Scandinavian forests which is sustainably sourced.

 The fact that we go to the extra effort of having our timber pressure treated means that it is protected against the elements for up to 20 years.
-A lot of the garden furniture on the market nowadays is made to last for as little as three or four years, therefore, our products will last nearly four times as long, putting less of a strain on this beautiful planet’s natural resources.
+A lot of the garden furniture on the market today is made to last for as little as three or four years, our products will last nearly four times as long, putting less of a strain on this beautiful planet’s natural resources.

-What does pressure treatment do?
+What does pressure treatment (tanalising) do?

 Do I have to treat the product as soon as I get it?